Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Attention Analysis

 Let \bos be a special beginning of sequence token present in all sentences, and $\plm$ be a language model with the parameters $\theta$.
 Decoder-only language models such as \palm estimate the likelihood of a sequence such as \textit{my dog loved the toy} using an \textit{autoregressive factorization} popularly known as the chain-rule:

-The estimation of each of these conditional probabilities (\eg $\plm(my \mid \bos)$) requires a stack of transformer layers, each containing an attention module.
+Estimating these conditional probabilities (\eg $\plm(my \mid \bos)$) requires a stack of transformer layers, each containing an attention module.
 Thus, this factorization also implies that tokens attend to the left~(\Cref{fig:attention_autoregressive}), with a token $w_i$ at location $i$ attending to all tokens $w_{<i}$.

 Let $w_s$ be the source token (current input to the model).
-The set of target tokens, or tokens that $w_s$ will attend to, thus are: $w_0, w_1, \ldots, w_{s-1}$. \medpalm has 64 layers, and each layer contains self-attention mechanism with 32 heads.
+The set of target tokens, or tokens that $w_s$ will attend to, thus are: $w_0, w_1, \ldots, w_{s-1}$. \medpalm has 64 layers, each containing the self-attention mechanism with 32 heads.
 Focusing on a single layer and head, let $a_{st}$ be the attention score from $w_s$ to $w_t$, where $\sum_{t=0}^{s-1}a_{st} = 1$.

 \niparagraph{Analyzing the important components of a \cotp prompt.}

 We leverage attention scores as an additional signal to help uncover the important components of a prompt.
 To this end, we calculate the attention scores \textit{\textbf{from}} the \textit{source} tokens that are part of the \textbf{Q'}, \textbf{T'}, or \textbf{A'} \textbf{\textit{to}} the \textit{target} prompt question $\mathbf{Q_i}$, thought $\mathbf{T_i}$, and answer $\mathbf{A_i}$~(\Cref{fig:structure_of_cot_prompt}).
 Note that the same prompt is used for all the questions in the test set.
 Thus across questions, the set of target tokens remains the same.